-“We’re mostly focused on how to help people improve,” says study senior author and pulmonologist Anna Nolan, MD, a professor in the Department of Medicine and Department of Environmental Medicine at NYU Langone Health.
+“We’re mostly focused on how to help people improve,” says study senior author and pulmonologist Anna Nolan, MD, a professor in the Department of Medicine at NYU Langone Health.
 “Body mass index and lipids are much riskier to these patients then even smoking history, and I think that’s really important because those risk factors can be changed.”

 Read more from Scientific American.